vishal-m25/Obsidian/Learnings/java/java.md

 - Has features of both hash table and doubly-LinkedList
 - LinkedList for preserving the insertion order/ access order
 - HashMap for faster access
+- It follows the same method of hashmap of array of bins but the entry inside has an extra members that points to the next entry in the insertion order

 TreeMap/TreeSet does not allow null value because it maintains certain ordering with the help of comparison